3 to 4 years

 There are two Kindergarten classes with four full-time staff – one Teacher, one Room Leader and two Teaching Assistants.
 They are responsible for assessment and record keeping within the group, liaising with parents, monitoring progress and general matters relating to the children in their care.
 Our children will also get to know the Reception teachers as there are times when the two groups work together or they use the outside areas at the same time.

-Attendance in Kindergarten is normally part-time with five sessions being the minimum attendance.
+Attendance in Kindergarten is normally part-time with six sessions being the minimum attendance.
 It is important that the sessions are appropriate for the child and their individual needs hence some children who have attended full-time Nursery will be capable of attending some full days from the outset.
 During the year a child can build up their attendance, dependent upon age and previous experience.
 Flexibility is the key here; if a child settles quickly and is coping well, additional sessions may be available.
 On the other hand, if we find a child becoming over tired, we might consider a different schedule.
 Our aim would be to slowly increase the number of sessions attended throughout the year, in preparation for full-time attendance in Reception.

 The timetabled activities are issued to parents so afternoon sessions can be selected accordingly.
 The curriculum is very flexible at this stage and the children will be following an individual programme of learning, which will be closely monitored and recorded by the teacher.